jmanuel1/todoer/README.md

 Development should be done under Node **10.10+**.

 This project uses Yarn as the package manager and npm scripts for build scripts.
-Make sure to run `yarn` before you start developmwnt.
+Make sure to run `yarn` before you start development.

 To build the plugin, use `yarn build`.
 You should get a `lib/main.js` file.
 To test the build, use `yarn test`.